 Economists like to use Gross Domestic Product (GDP) as a yardstick to compare the wealth of different countries because GDPs and the size of the population are relatively easy to measure.
 GDPs per capita (GDP/capita) are used to correct different population sizes and recalculated in the same currency, usually USD.

 I extracted the GDP/capita of developed economies from the latest IMF database (World Economic Outlook of April 2021) to determine the GDP/capita of The Netherlands compared to other countries.
-The table below shows that The Netherlands was among the ten developed countries with the highest GDP/capita (see the third column of the table below).
+The table below shows that The Netherlands was among the ten developed countries with the highest GDP per capita (see the third column below).

 The Gini-index of The Netherlands for income is 28,1 and at the lower end of the worldwide spectrum, indicating that the inequality in the Netherlands is low compared to other countries.
 The Netherlands is a very egalitarian country with its progressive tax system.